-The Audit Committee is responsible for assisting the Board of Directors in fulfilling its oversight responsibilities with respect to financial reporting, including (i) reviewing the Corporation's procedures for internal control with the Corporation's auditor and management performing financial functions; (ii) reviewing and approving the engagement of the auditor; (iii) reviewing annual and quarterly financial statements and all other material continuous disclosure documents, including the Corporation's annual information form and management's discussion and analysis; (iv) assessing the Corporation's financial and accounting personnel; (v) assessing the Corporation's accounting policies; (vi) reviewing the Corporation's risk management procedures; and (vii) reviewing any significant transactions outside the Corporation's ordinary course of business and any pending litigation involving the Corporation.
+The audit committee (the "Audit Committee") is responsible for assisting the Board of Directors in fulfilling its oversight responsibilities with respect to financial reporting, including (i) reviewing the Corporation's procedures for internal control with the Corporation's auditor and management performing financial functions; (ii) reviewing and approving the engagement of the auditor; (iii) reviewing annual and quarterly financial statements and all other material continuous disclosure documents, including the Corporation's annual information form and management's discussion and analysis; (iv) assessing the Corporation's financial and accounting personnel; (v) assessing the Corporation's risk management procedures; and (vii) reviewing any significant transactions outside the Corporation's ordinary course of business and any pending litigation involving the Corporation.

-The Audit Committee has direct communication channels with Acasti's management performing financial functions and the external auditor of Acasti to discuss and review such issues as the Audit Committee may deem appropriate.
+The Audit Committee has direct communication channels with the Corporation's management performing financial functions and the external auditor of the Corporation to discuss and review such issues as the Audit Committee may deem appropriate.

-Until February 29, 2016, the Audit Committee was comprised of Adrian T. Montgomery, acting as chairperson, Roderick N. Carter and Jerald J. Wenker.
-Following the resignation of Jerald D. Wenker and Adrian Montgomery from the Board, the Audit Committee no longer had three independent members as required by NI 52-110.
-As of March 1, 2016, the Audit Committee is comprised of Mr. Pierre Fitzgibbon, acting as chairperson, and Roderick N. Carter.
-Each of these individuals is "financially literate" and "independent" within the meaning of NI 52-110.
-In order to regain compliance with NI 52-110, it is proposed that, following the Meeting, Mr. Leendert H. Staal, Roderick N. Carter and Jean-Marie (John) Canan, acting as chairperson, be appointed to the Audit Committee.
-Each of these individual is "financially literate" and "independent" within the meaning of NI 52-110.
+As of March 31, 2017, the Audit Committee is composed of Mr. Canan, as chairperson, Dr. Carter and Dr. Staal.
+Each of these individual are "financially literate" and "independent" within the meaning of NI 52-110.
 For more information on the expertise and experience of each member, please refer to the "Report on the Audit Committee" section of the Corporation's annual information form and the "Election of Directors - Nominees for Election as Director" section of this Circular.